skhiggins/ra_guide/README.md

 	2. Run the full script to generate the desired .tex document.
 4. **Compile the presentation and push changes to GitHub**.

+**Note**: The person updating the master presentation should also run the presentation versions script and push to GitHub, to ensure all presentations are kept up to date.

 # 2. Keeping files organized
 ## i.
 Working with GitHub
 GitHub is worked to keep facilitate sharing results and scripts with PIs and other research assistants, ensuring reproducibility of code, and having an up-to-date backup of current work, along with version control.